 PUBLIC POLICY DEVELOPMENT

-Public policy decisions can accelerate the deployment of clean transportation technology — or slam on the break.
+Public policy decisions can accelerate the deployment of clean transportation technology — or slam on the brakes.
 CALSTART supports feasible policies that advance technology but also keep vehicles affordable and viable.
 Examples include:

 - Working with members nationally to support strong but viable federal standards limiting greenhouse gas emissions from cars and light-duty trucks.